The Uune SRD

 Stress

 When your character takes a substantial amount of mental or emotional strain, they will gain stress.
+You may heal as a downtime activity.

 Stress comes in 3 varieties: